jgottzen/ya-tree.nvim/README.md

       title = "Lsp Symbols",
       icon = "",
       scroll_buffer_to_symbol = true,

+      ---@class Yat.Config.Panels.Symbols.Completion
+      ---@field on "root"|"node" Whether to complete on the panel root node or the current node, ignored if `setup` is set, default: `"root"`. completion = {
+        on = "root",
+      },

       ---@class Yat.Config.Panels.Symbols.Mappings
       ---@field disable_defaults boolean Whether to disable all default mappings, default: `false`.